mxcube/ui-api/beamline.rst

 Beamline API
 ============

-Functionality that are considered to belong to the beamlone as a whole, incorporating several different instruments or that does not necessarily belong to one particular instrument.
+Functionality that are considered to belong to the beamline as a whole, incorporating several different instruments or that does not necessarily belong to one particular instrument.

 List of Actuators: